Skip to main content

 One-dimensional man

-Notes on "The Ideology of Industrial Society" (1973), by Hebert Marcuse
+Notes on "The Ideology of Industrial Society" (1973), by Hebert Marcuse.

 In a less commercial translation, “One-Dimensional Man: Studies in the Ideology of Developed Industrial Society”, published in 1964.
 A book with many strengths.
 Marcuse is a dialectical thinker par excellence.
 On the one hand, he demonstrates how technology modifies production instruments and promotes advances towards human emancipation.
 On the other hand, he assesses how technology is part of a new form of control, impacting (i) work, (ii) the political universe, (iii) conscience, (iv) the locution universe, (v) culture, and (vi) thought.